 That’s OK if your priority is to give business users access to a few quick metrics.
 But if you want your customers to experience high-performing, interactive analytics that support their decision-making and fit seamlessly into your UX… most out-of-the-box solutions just aren’t good enough.

 But that doesn’t mean your only option is to build your analytics from scratch.
-Custom embedded analytics are amazing, but very complicated and expensive to build (as we know from years of successfully running our BI platform, Trevor.io).
+Custom embedded analytics are powerful, but building and maintaining the full infrastructure with permissions, caching, tenant isolation, and performance at scale is expensive and time-consuming (as we know from years of successfully running our BI platform, Trevor.io).

 That’s why we made Embeddable.
 You shouldn’t have to settle for an inflexible embedding solution or drain all your resources on building analytics from the ground up.
 With Embeddable, you own the frontend code in your git repo, so it’s yours to edit as you see fit.
 It handles all of the backend whilst providing an intuitive no-code dashboard builder, so it only takes ~10% of the time vs. going for a fully custom build.

-If you’re curious about Embeddable: Request the developer docs
+If you’re curious about Embeddable: Read the developer docs.

 How to choose your embedded analytics solution